wuhsapineen/wuhsapineen.github.io/notes/apps.md

 -   Description
 -   How-to
 -   Todo
-    -   Full clock (24-hour, leading zeros, hour:minute:second) gui with small date in one of the corners slightly dim; white numbers on a black background
+    -   Full clock (24-hour, leading zeros, hour:minute:second) gui with white numbers on a black background
+    -   Small date in one of the corners slightly dim
+    -   GMT offset
 -   Images

 <!-- Reference Style Links -->